kanajakala/cacos/readme.md

 ### Features ?

- You can do basic memory manipulation, type characters and even delete them
+ You can do basic memory and file (not persistent) manipulation, type characters and play snake.

 ### TODO: